Johms/ohms-viewer-test/README.md

 ------------

 * PHP 5.3+
 * Tested with Apache httpd on Linux, but other setups (e.g., Windows/IIS) should also work.
-In the root directory of the Viewer, the file "render.php" is a symbolic link to the file "viewer.php" which may require recreating the symbolic link.

 You will need to be able to add and create files on your web server to install the OHMS Viewer.
 You can do simple customizations of the site with CSS.
 More complex customizations require knowledge of PHP and JavaScript.